jfxueX/Go/books/local/go-internals/chapter2_interfaces/README.md

 0x0034 MOVL	$6754, "".adder+28(SP)
 ```

-*(The extra-space on our stack-frame was pre-allocated as part of the frame-pointer preamble, which
+*(The extra-space on our stack-frame was pre-allocated as part of the frame-
-we haven't shown here for conciseness.)*
+pointer preamble, which we haven't shown here for conciseness.)*

 Then comes the actual method call to `adder.AddPtr(10, 32)`: